bystam/bystam.github.io/_posts/2026-11-30-are-we-in-a-software-bubble.markdown

 There is something that has been bugging me in the back of my mind for the past few months.
 Some kind of feeling that what I am hearing and reading is not what is truly happening.
 Yes, this is yet another blog post about AI.
 Hopefully one that contains something novel.

 As I said - I feel like there is something brewing - something people are not talking about.
-This is not about people being fraudulent, or gaslighting us, although I suspect there is some amount of that going on too.
+This is not about people being fraudulent or gaslighting the public, although I suspect there is some amount of that going on too.
 A lot of people talk about the "AI bubble" right now.
 Anecdotally, it feels like a majority of people in tech agree/suspect that there is one.
 Even a substantial amount of people who love LLMs and have close to completely stopped writing code by hand will admit that there likely is some level of bubble in the industry.

 What I am wondering, however, is if that is missing the mark.
 What if we're not in an AI bubble - **but a software one**?